MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 1. On the page containing the publishing confirmation and sample Curl code, select **Create Bot**.
 This opens the Azure portal in a new browser tab so you can create a Web App Bot in your Azure subscription.
 2. In the Azure portal, create a Web App Bot with the following settings (most of these will be pre-populated for you):

+    *If some values are missing, refresh your browser.*

   - **Bot handle**: *A unique name for your bot*
   - **Subscription**: *Your Azure subscription*
   - **Resource group**: *The resource group containing your QnA Maker resource*